miketmoore/baltimore-vacant-buildings/README.md

     git clone https://github.com/miketmoore/baltimore-vacant-buildings-app.git
     ```

 2. Install and build.
-This will install packages via `npm` and `bower` and it will also build the app.
+This will install packages via `yarn` and `bower` and it will also build the app.

     Note: this will take a few minutes.
 It will also install PhantomJS, so that takes a bit of time

     ```
-    npm install
+    yarn install
     ```

 3. Start the web app

     ```
-    npm start
+    yarn start
     ```

 4. Open in browser at http://localhost:3000